duniter/duniter/doc/install-a-node.md

 2. Process the installation by opening the file with `GDebi` (or with `dpkg` software if you prefer to use it).
 <img src="https://forum.duniter.org/uploads/default/original/1X/4a7a8147635cd49c32c1ec8481a659f1e578c76d.png" width="460" height="202">

-3. Use Gnome Shell to look for "Duniter" and click on it to launch the software.
+3. Use GNOME Shell to look for "Duniter" and click on it to launch the software.
 <img src="https://forum.duniter.org/uploads/default/original/1X/6a92043447c583ef3c47e84742b67ce2fd799a49.png" width="690" height="428">

 > At any moment you could also use `duniter-desktop` command to launch Duniter.
 It is an equivalent.

 ### Other distribution
+#### With tarball archive

+1. Go to the [releases page](https://github.com/duniter/duniter/releases) and choose the latest build.
+Download the file with `.tar.gz` extension.

+2. Extract the tarball: `tar zxvf duniter-*.tar.gz`.

+3. Run it with `./nw/nw`.

-#### Installation
+#### By building it

 Duniter can be easily installed on most Linux machines (either 32bits or 64bits) using the following command: